 - Level 10

-mdadm tool.
-For details on the options and their respective performance trade-offs, refer to
+mdadmtool.
+For more information on the options and their respective performance trade-offs, see

 - Linear RAID

-Linear RAID is a simple grouping of drives to create a larger virtual drive.
+- Linear RAID is a grouping of drives to create a larger virtual drive.
 In linear RAID, the chunks are allocated sequentially from one member drive, going to the next drive only when the first is completely filled.
-This grouping provides no performance benefit, as it is unlikely that any I/O operations will be split between member drives.
-Linear RAID also offers no redundancy and, in fact, decreases reliability — if any one member drive fails, the entire array cannot be used.
+This grouping provides no performance benefit, as it is unlikely that any I/O operations split between member drives.
+Linear RAID also offers no redundancy and decreases reliability; if any one member drive fails, the entire array cannot be used.
 The capacity is the total of all member disks.